ivan-magda/swift-claude-code/README.md

 }
 ```

-The loop is the invariant.
-Tools are the variable.
-Every stage adds entries to the tool handler dictionary and injection points before the API call, but the loop body itself never changes.
+The loop is fixed; the tools vary.
+Every stage adds entries to the tool handler dictionary and injection points before the API call, but the loop body itself stays identical.

 ## Roadmap

-Progress is tracked via git tags.
-The roadmap is split into two phases — core mechanics first, then product-level features.
+Git tags track progress.
+The roadmap has two phases: core mechanics first, then product-level features.

-### Phase 1 — Core Loop
+### Phase 1: Core Loop

 The minimum viable agent: a loop and a small set of good tools.